MicrosoftDocs/visualstudio-docs/mac/asp-net-core.md

 ![New Project Dialog](media/asp-net-core-2019-new-asp-core.png)

-The New Project dialog is shown, allowing you to select a template to create your application.
+The **New Project** dialog is shown.
+It lets you select a template to create your application.

 There are many projects that'll provide you with a pre-built template to start building your ASP.NET Core Application.
 They are: